LAST UPDATED: NOVEMBER 20TH, 2020

 We have decreased our capacity significantly to maintain social distancing while accounting for the likelihood of wildlife viewing on one side of the boat at a time.
 The lower capacity will create a safer and more enjoyable environment for both passengers and crew members.

-For the upper deck, the allowed number of passengers has been reduced to just two, with separate reservations for this deck now required in advance.
+For the upper deck, the allowed number of passengers has been reduced from 8 to 2, with separate reservations for this deck now required in advance.

 Face Covering Policy

 Without exception, all passengers (including children) and crew are required to wear a face covering over the nose and mouth for the entire duration of the tour, beginning at check-in (except when eating or drinking).
 You must bring your own face covering (make sure it is secure and can remain in place with wind).
 If health reasons prevent you from wearing a face covering, we cannot accommodate you at this time.

 Surfaces and high traffic areas on the boat will be disinfected more frequently during the tour and between each tour.
 Hand sanitizer will be available to passengers in multiple locations.
 Our on-board head (restroom) is disinfected frequently throughout the trip.

 To decrease the amount of time passengers will spend inside the cabin, and to eliminate a high-contact area, we have removed our on-board snack bar.
 You are welcome to bring your own snacks and drinks.
 Hand-held lunch coolers only.
 No large coolers.